 PROSPECTIVE PATIENT INFORMATION

 Application and screening do not guarantee acceptance.
 Many factors influence your acceptance into our educational program including but not limited to: the current condition of your oral health and your availability.
-Please read the following information and contact 716-829-2732 if you wish to schedule a screening appointment.
+Once we receive your completed application a staff member from Patient Admissions will contact you within 5 days to schedule an appointment.

 HOW MUCH IS THE SCREENING AND WHY IS ONE REQUIRED?

 A non-refundable fee of $54.00 has been set to cover the cost of establishing a patient record, processing the information, the initial evaluation and a panoramic radiograph (x-ray), if needed.
 If current x-rays of good quality have been received prior to your New Patient Screening Appointment, you may not require the panoramic x-ray.
 Please make check or money order payable to “UB School of Dental Medicine”.
 Individuals with Medicaid insurance are NOT required to pay the fee; however, you must provide us with enough information to determine your Medicaid eligibility.Fees are subject to change at any time.

 FAILURE TO BRING MEDICAID CARD OR PAY SCREENING FEE WILL RESULT IN HAVING TO